Batman-q96/TLA2528/readme.md

 # Introduction
-This is a simple library to itnerface with the TI tla2528
+This is a simple library to interface with the TI tla2528